 The Master Plan is reviewed every five years.
-The latest update was in 2014 so you can expect the next update to be some time in 2019 which will probably be quite soon.
+The latest update was in 2019 so you can expect the next update to be some time maybe in 2024.

 What is the URA Master Plan

 The Master Plan is the plan that guides the development of land and property in Singapore for the next ten to fifteen years.
 The Master Plan is a medium term plan whereas for the longer term plan, we have the Concept Plan which guides Singapore’s development over the next forty to fifty years.
 The Master Plan is reviewed every five years while the Concept Plan is reviewed every ten years.